• Home

 This project has assisted Trinity Theatre in starting a journey of demonstrating the social value they create and provided them with key material that they can showcase to corporate, donors and councils.
 It also assisted the board in re-evaluating its social purpose and strategy when introducing new projects.

-Trowers & Hamlins: Social Value Toolkit
+Trowers & Hamlins: Creating a Social Value Toolkit

 RealWorth was commissioned by the international law firm Trowers & Hamlins to write a pioneering report that sought to make the case that financial returns can be enhanced by creating buildings and places in which people and communities thrive.